lewislf/Lewis/README.md

 - Hi, I'm **Luiz Fernando de Souza C. Cardoso**!

-- I'm a computer science student at **UFES - Universidade Federal do Espirito Santo** and a passionate about Computer Science, AI and Data Science.
+- I'm a Computer Science Student at **UFES - Universidade Federal do Espirito Santo** and a passionate about Computer Science, AI and Data Science.

 ---